Tap the text to show or hide reading controls.

 The spirit-power drain is brutal, but I can hold out.

-Raising frogman zombies and overcharging the staff with the essence of death, the spirit-power poured out of him in a flood.
+Raising frogman zombies and overcharging the staff with the essence of death, he felt his spirit-power pour out of him in a flood.

 Ngh.

-His vision blurred.
-From the aftereffect of spirit-power depletion, his hands and feet trembled faintly.
+His vision blurred; in the wake of the spirit-power drain, his hands and feet trembled faintly.

 This much is nothing.